exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 ## Summary

 In this patch release, `EXTRACT` compilation is fixed.
-The `extract_map` override in `EXACompiler` was copied from the SQLite dialect and incorrectly rendered C `strftime` format codes (e.g. `EXTRACT(%Y FROM c)`) instead of SQL date parts. as `EXTRACT(%Y FROM c)` instead of SQL date parts.
+The previous `extract_map` override in `EXACompiler` was copied from the SQLite dialect and incorrectly rendered C `strftime` format codes (e.g. `EXTRACT(%Y FROM c)`) instead of SQL date parts. as `EXTRACT(%Y FROM c)` instead of SQL date parts.
 The six fields Exasol supports, `year`, `month`, `day`, `hour`, `minute` and `second`, now render correctly as